ruhoh/ruhoh.com/partials/homepage.md

 Ruhoh is pretty technical, but the goal is to be accessible and _intuitive_ for beginners.

-Beginners are welcomed and encouragd to grow with ruhoh's functionality as experience and curiousity dictates.
+Beginners are welcomed and encouraged to grow with ruhoh's functionality as experience and curiousity dictates.
 Experts can _immediately_ take full advantage of ruhoh's modular architecture and straightforward APIs.
 Nearly all features are powered by standalone "service libraries" that can be overloaded or swapped.

 # Core Goals